jwashuta/cot-4500-as1/README.md

 ## Setup/Installation
 ##### Imports
--import math, codeop, NumPy, and decimal
+-import math, codeop, NumPy, and decimal.
-  Type the imports to get certain packages for this program.

 ##### Other requirements
 -Create requirements.txt.
 This can be done by typing "pip freeze >requirements.txt" into the terminal.